egeersu/KnetONNX/README.md

 #call KnetModel object with the model input
 model(x) #the output is a 1000×10 Array{Float32,2}
 ```
+For a more detailed tutorial please refer to [MLP_Tutorial](https://github.com/egeersu/KnetONNX/blob/master/MLP_Tutorial.ipynb)

 ## Supported Operations
 - [x] ReLU
 - [x] LeakyReLU